Frequently Asked Questions

 Will there be an orientation?

-Yes, there is a mandatory orientation.
+Yes, there is a mandatory orientation the week before classes start.
 Absence from Orientation is not allowed.

 General University Information

 What is the policy on admission to any other program or school at Rosalind Franklin University after successfully completing the master’s degree in Biomedical Sciences?

 Admission to another school or program at Rosalind Franklin University is independent of a student’s performance in or completion of the Master’s in Biomedical Sciences Program.
 Biomedical Sciences students must apply to other programs or schools at Rosalind Franklin University in the same manner as all other applicants and meet the same application deadlines and prerequisites for admission as any other applicant.
-However, a student enrolled in the Master of Science in Biomedical Sciences Program who applies to a program or school within Rosalind Franklin University will be granted an admissions interview with that program or school providing the student meets the application deadline and prerequisites for admission.
-Students interested in the Physician Assistant program should apply early during the summer before BMS classes start.
+However, a student enrolled in the Master of Science in Biomedical Sciences Program who applies to a program or school within Rosalind Franklin University will be granted an admissions interview with that program or school providing the student meets the application deadline, any minimum application criteria and the prerequisites for admission.
+Students interested in the Physician Assistant program should apply early during the summer before BMS classes start and should check the Physician Assistance website for information about their criteria.
 Waiting to apply to Physician Assistant until after classes start could mean that the next PA class is already full and the student may only be interviewing for a position on the Physician Assistant Program wait list.

 Can I get a tour?